satoshun/CoroutineBinding/README.md

 implementation 'com.github.satoshun.coroutinebinding:coroutinebinding-recyclerview-v7:{latest-version}'
 ```

+## what is this?

+Android event (e.g., view clicks) is transformed to [ReceiveChannel](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.experimental.channels/-receive-channel/receive.html).

+This project is inspired by [RxBinding](https://github.com/JakeWharton/RxBinding).
+This library APIs is same RxBinding!

 ## etc

-This project is inspired by [RxBinding](https://github.com/JakeWharton/RxBinding) and borrows so many many many codes from RxBinding.
+This library borrows so many many many codes from RxBinding.
+Thx!

 ## License